| International

 GOST:

-Website is designed to help researchers find sources of funding for international
+Research) Website is designed to help researchers find sources of

-in science & technology.
-It has been created for British Council Science,
+technology.
+It has been created for British Council Science, the

 |